 - SPECIES: Around 3,000

 Masters of disguise: Stick insects, as their name implies, are insects that have taken camouflage and imitation to the extreme by developing the appearance of a stick, leaf, or twig.
 Typically, these insects are shades of brown, although some may be green, black, gray, or blue.
 When camouflage is not enough, some stick insects use active forms of defense to handle predators.
-For example, the species Eurycantha calcarata can release an awful-smelling substance as a deterrent.
-Other species have brightly colored wings that are invisible when folded against their body; when they feel threatened, they flash open their wings, then immediately drop to the ground and again hide their wings.
+For example, Eurycantha calcarata can release an awful-smelling substance as a deterrent.
+Others have brightly colored wings that are invisible when folded against their body; when they feel threatened, they flash open their wings, then immediately drop to the ground and again hide their wings.
 The predator is often confused as it searches for a brightly colored insect but sees only a pile of drab, brown sticks on the ground!